-So a month ago when I met Cassandra Clare, store I also met Sarah Rees Brennan and Maureen Johnson, this who are besties with my Cassie.
+So a month ago when I met Cassandra Clare, I also met Sarah Rees Brennan and Maureen Johnson, who are besties with my Cassie.
 And they all had this great chemistry and you could tell they were super good friends and Sarah and Maureen were just cutting Cassie off all the time and making me laugh and running around like crazy and…

 I haven’t read any of Sarah’s yet but I’m working on it!
 Being a poor college student usually means not being able to afford enough books to keep up with my ridiculous reading habits (I’m on book 53 of 2013 remember?)

 I had already read Maureen Johnson’s 13 Little Blue Envelopes and I liked it but it wasn’t my cup of tea.
 But after meeting her, I felt like…all right, I need to give Ms Johnson a second chance and I picked up this week’s book of the week so enjoy :)

 it is the first in the Shades of London series

 The Diviners by Libba Bray or the Abandon trilogy by Meg Cabot

 Rory Deveaux is about to be a senior in high school in Lousiana when her professor parents decide to go on a sabbatical and let Rory pick where she wants to go…and she picks London.
 She even lives the ultimate British dream: boarding school (Damn you, Harry Potter, for making us all want to go to boarding school).
 And sure, the place is covered in Jack the Ripper tourists but things can only go well; she’s making friends, learning the British ways and even getting on fairly well with the British boys.